JayWalker512/CryptoNoter/README.md

 * I hope that this project can act as a foundation for further developments into useful services.
 For example, it can be modified as a journalism gatekeeping mechanism or modified to help specific groups like graphic designers whom are offering their designs as royalty free.
 Let's think out of the box.

-Please do not abuse this project.
+* Please do not abuse this project.
 It shouldn't be used without the user's consent or used for darkweb services.
 And i really do not wish to see my project being abused in illegal activities.

-Thank you
+* If you like this project, please consider to support my ongoing developments with a donation using the wallet address at the bottom of this page.
+Thank you very much

 CryptoNoter Demo: https://www.cryptonoter.com/demo.php